 Hives may be opened to feed your bees.
 This does not end your coverage.

 For your continued eligibility, you must contact Agricorp five days prior to opening your hives in case an adjuster needs to be present to assess your hives and check for any damage.

-Good management practices are approved methods or techniques for managing your colonies.
-The following is a list of resources that you can use to find more information about good management practices:
+Good colony management practices are approved methods or techniques for managing your colonies.
+The following is a list of resources that you can use to find more information about good colony management practices:

 - OMAFRA's Best Management Practices (BMP) for Ontario Beekeepers in Advance of Winter